It’s probably not the sexiest thing the two of you have on the to-do list but putting it off could see you butting heads.

 If you’re still in the honeymoon period, the idea might sound ludicrous, particularly if everything has been champagne and lingerie up until this point, or sport and beer (each to their own).

-If you’re only a couple of months into the relationship, not wanting to have this conversation may make total sense (unless you’re about to wire some overseas lover you’ve never met your life savings).
+If you’re only a couple of months into the relationship, not wanting to have these conversations may make total sense (unless you’re about to wire some overseas lover you’ve never met your life savings).

 If you have been together for a while though or are edging on making a big financial decision together, having the money talk could make a big difference to whether you go the distance.